LauraCarter/ORReries/README.md

 Currently the best way to get involved is to open an issue or a pull request in this repository.
 The best way to contact the team is to open or comment on an issue.

+### How to use issues
+Do you have a question about ORReries?
+Or a suggestion for something to add or improve?
+The best way to reach other contributors is to open an issue.

+To open an issue, you need to have a GitHub account: if you don't have one yet, here is how to register for an account.
+Once you have an account, log in and then follow [these steps](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) to open an issue.
+Your issue will be visible to anyone who looks at the repository.
+Once the issue is opened, you can edit it.
+Other people can also respond with comments, questions and suggestions.
+Issues are really useful to suggest improvements, ask questions, or describe tasks in a GitHub repository.